 Apple Vision Pro latest news

-- June 8, 2023: some new speculation has hinted at how expensive the Vision Pro's 'vision correction accessories' could be for glasses-wearers.
+If the headset sounds like something you want to buy it might be tough, unfortunately.
+According to some reports, Apple may only be able to manufacture 150,000 Vision Pro headsets in 2024.
+Some speculation has also hinted at how expensive the Vision Pro's 'vision correction accessories' could be for glasses-wearers.
 The short answer: you're looking at "$300-600 a pair" for the Zeiss prescription lenses.
 Ouch.

 Apple Vision Pro: what you need to know

 Vision Pro release date: Sometime "early next year" according to Apple.

 Vision Pro headset price: Starts at $3,499 (around £2,800 / AU$5,300).